Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The median taxpayer income for Kincumber - Picketts Valley SA2 was $43,267 and the average was $64,025 according to postcode level ATO data aggregated by AreaSearch for financial year 2022.
-This is just below the national average, contrasting with Greater Sydney's median income of $56,994 and average income of $80,856.
-By September 2025, estimates suggest the median would be approximately $48,723 and the average $72,099 based on Wage Price Index growth of 12.61% since financial year 2022.
-According to 2021 Census figures, incomes in Kincumber - Picketts Valley fall between the 23rd and 26th percentiles nationally for households, families, and individuals.
-Distribution data shows that 26.4% of locals (2,006 people) earn between $1,500 and $2,999, a pattern also seen in the broader area where 30.9% occupy this income range.
-Housing affordability pressures are severe with only 79.3% of income remaining, ranking at the 19th percentile.
-The area's SEIFA income ranking places it in the 5th decile.
+The median taxpayer income in Kincumber - Picketts Valley SA2 was $43,267 and the average was $64,025 according to postcode level ATO data aggregated by AreaSearch for financial year 2022.
+This is lower than Greater Sydney's median of $56,994 and average of $80,856.
+By September 2025, estimated incomes would be approximately $48,723 (median) and $72,099 (average), based on a 12.61% growth since financial year 2022.
+According to the 2021 Census, income levels in Kincumber - Picketts Valley fall between the 23rd and 26th percentiles nationally.
+Income distribution shows that 26.4% of locals (2,006 people) earn between $1,500 and $2,999 annually, reflecting a broader area trend where 30.9% occupy this income range.
+Housing affordability is severe with only 79.3% of income remaining after housing costs, ranking at the 19th percentile nationally.
+The area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income